Welasco/AzAppGWCert/README.md

-# AzureRMAppGWCert
+# AzAppGWCert
 Powershell Module to list all certificates from an Azure Application Gateway

 # How to Install

-This Module is Published at https://www.powershellgallery.com/packages/AzureRMAppGWCert
+This Module is Published at https://www.powershellgallery.com/packages/AzAppGWCert

 In order to install just open the powershell as Administrator and type: